Your Case Deserves Immediate Attention - Call Hubbs Law Today

 Burglary generally refers to situations where defendants are accused of breaking into cars or homes.
 In Florida, burglary is a serious problem.
-In 2015, Miami-Dade County had 17,115 arrests for burglary according to the Florida Department of Law Enforcement.
-That means that over 47 homes in the area are allegedly burglarized on a daily basis.
+In 2018, Florida had 71,801 burglary offenses.
+That means that about 197 homes are broken into in Florida on a daily basis!

 Burglary is a serious criminal offense in Florida that can be charged between a third-degree felony and a first-degree felony, punishable by life in prison, depending on the facts and circumstances of the case.
 In addition, if you are not a United States citizen, a conviction for burglary can subject you to being placed in removal proceedings from the United States.